HeeyeonKim18/data-structure/Algorithm/BFS + DFS.md

 - Determining whether a path exists between two nodes: DFS
     - That is what Depth first search is built for.
 - Finding the shortest path: BFS

 ---

+### Dijkstra and Bellman-Ford

+Although Breadth-First Search can find the shortest path in an unweighted graph, Dijkstra’s and Bellman-Ford algorithms are specifically designed for finding the shortest path in weighted graphs.

+- **Dijkstra's algorithm** has better time complexity compared to Bellman-Ford but cannot handle negative edge weights.
+- **Bellman-Ford algorithm** is effective for graphs with negative edge weights but has a higher time complexity than Dijkstra's.

+---